Get the information YOU need to make better decisions about your divorce case

 Cary Divorce Lawyer James Hart provides representation and legal counsel to those individuals who are seeking to end their marriage in a civilized manner.

 If you live in the Triangle, including Wake, Durham, and Orange counties, then we may be able to help you.
 We also work with clients throughout state of North Carolina.
-Our office is conveniently located in Cary, North Carolina, across from the Trader Joes at the intersection of Cary Parkway and Kildaire Farm Road, with easy access to Route 1, Interstate 40 and the beltline.
+Our office is conveniently located in Cary, North Carolina, just south of the intersection of Maynard Road and Kildaire Farm Road, with easy access to Route 1, Interstate 40 and the beltline.
 This is a great location for residents of Cary, Apex, Holly Springs, North Raleigh, RTP and all other areas in Wake County.

 Cary Divorce Attorney James Hart recognizes that family law and divorce cases are difficult both emotionally and legally.
 We will work with you to develop “outside the box” solutions to inherently difficult and complicated legal problems.
 As mentioned above, we are strong advocates for alternative dispute resolution mechanisms such as mediation and collaborative divorce.
 We have found that most clients that work with us will never need to go to court, but in the event you do, we will take whatever steps are necessary to protect your legal interests in the courtroom.